*This post was originally published on July 21, 2016. Photos were updated July 29,2017.

 - Mix all ingredients together in a large bowl until well combined.

-- Scoop rounded tablespoons onto a baking sheet lined with parchment paper and flatten slightly using the back of a spoon.
+- Scoop rounded tablespoons onto a baking sheet lined with parchment paper and use the back of a spoon to slightly flatten.

-- Sprinkle cookies with crushed peanuts if using.
+- Sprinkle tops of cookies with crushed peanuts (if using).

 - Remove from oven and transfer to wire rack to cool.
 Leftovers can be kept in a covered container for 3-4 days.

-- * If making oat flour from rolled oats, be sure to measure the 1/3 cup the oats have been ground.
-Could also substitute white whole wheat flour, although texture/taste may vary slightly.
+* If making your own oat flour, be sure to measure after the oats have been ground.
+You may also substitute oat flour with white whole wheat flour, though taste and texture may vary slightly.